ppy/osu-wiki/wiki/Glossary/en.md

    - this is to ensure that the creator has done enough to upload the map under their username
 2. the mapset containing guest difficulties

-Collab may some times be used in difficulty version names.
+Collab may sometimes be used in difficulty version names.

 ### Combo